tkbravo/tkbravo.github.io/index.md

 <p></p>
 <b>Year-to-Year Variability</b><br/>
 Year-to-year NDVI variability shows a generally stable pattern inside and outside GRIC from 2001 through 2020.
 Variance values remain very low for both regions, which is characteristic of arid landscapes with sparse perennial vegetation.

+In 2021, both regions exhibit a sharp increase in NDVI variance, with a larger jump inside GRIC.
+This spike likely reflects a combination of environmental and data-related factors.
+Much of central and southern Arizona experienced an extreme drought that year, as documented by NOAA’s National Integrated Drought Information System (NIDIS), which reported widespread severe to exceptional drought conditions across the state in 2021.
+Patchy vegetation responses to limited monsoon rains can create large spatial contrasts that raise NDVI variance.
+Outside GRIC, where vegetation includes a mix of irrigated fields and natural desert, the increase is noticeable but smaller.
 <img src="img/figure2.png">
   <figcaption style="font-size:0.9em; color:#555; margin:6px 0 0 0;">
     <b>Figure 2</b>.
 Year-to-year NDVI variance for inside and outside GRIC.
 Both regions show low interannual variability from 2001 to 2020.
 Variance rises sharply in 2021, especially inside GRIC, likely reflecting spatially uneven vegetation responses during a drought year.
 Variability declines again in 2022.</figcaption>
 <p><br/></p>
-In 2021, both regions exhibit a sharp increase in NDVI variance, with a larger jump inside GRIC.
-This spike likely reflects a combination of environmental and data-related factors.
-Much of central and southern Arizona experienced an extreme drought that year, and patchy vegetation responses to limited monsoon rains can create large spatial contrasts that raise variance.
-Outside GRIC, where vegetation includes a mix of irrigated fields and natural desert, the increase is noticeable but smaller.

 Variance decreases again in 2022, returning closer to long-term levels.
 Taken together, the long-term pattern shows that vegetation inside GRIC is generally less variable from year to year than vegetation in surrounding areas, except during years of substantial climate stress.
 <p></p>
 <b>Interpretation</b><br/>